 Please note that Swim to the Moon is for individual athletes.
 If you have a group, consider entering our team division!
 High School Coaches/Captains: Please contact email@example.com for a special group discount for your team!

-10K — The 10K swim course starts at Halfmoon Lake Beach, keeping the buoys on the left all the way to Patterson Lake and and the beach of North Star Reach.
-At North Star Reach, 10K swimmers exit the water, receive their “special needs” bag, and return to swimming again, keeping the buoys on their left all the way to Halfmoon Lake Beach for the finish.
+10K Marathon — The 10K Marathon swim course starts at Halfmoon Lake Beach, keeping the buoys on the left all the way to Patterson Lake and and the beach of North Star Reach.
+At North Star Reach, 10K Marathon swimmers exit the water, receive their “special needs” bag if they so desire, and return to swimming again, keeping the buoys on their left all the way to Halfmoon Lake Beach for the finish.

 5K — The 5K swim course begins at Patterson Lake on the beach of North Star Reach, keeping the buoys on the left all the way to Halfmoon Lake Beach for the finish.